 - Make sure your cables are of high quality and that your line-level cables (jacks) are going through a DI box.

 - If you are using an external audio interface, create a shunt connect to it and your PC box using speaker wire.

 - Make sure your USB cables for your audio interface have a ferrite bead attached to them.

 - Make sure your PC box or laptop is made of metal or put them behind some sort of metal enclosure.

 - Make sure no other AC devices with motors are turned on and being used while you are recording.

-As we can see, there are a lot of reasons you could be getting static in your recordings or even just through your monitors.
-The fixes are pretty simple, and the problems discussed are pretty simple to alleviate.
+As you can see, there are a lot of reasons you could be getting static in your recordings or even just through your monitors.
+The solution are pretty simple, and the problems discussed are pretty easy to fix.

 All you need to do is run through the step-by-step walkthrough to find the area that is causing static and noise in your recordings, and remedy the problem.

 If you are having trouble with cracks, buzzes, or pops in your studio monitors, check out this article for some common causes (and solutions!)

 If you think your audio interface is broken, read this article to find out for sure.